Block Storage CSI

 Resize volume (XEN)

-NAVER Cloud Platform's XEN block storage provides the offline resizing function for the already created volumes.
+NAVER Cloud Platform's XEN block storage provides an offline resizing feature for the already created volumes.

 Caution

 When you perform volume resizing, the application's operation can temporarily be interrupted in the process of adjusting the number of replicas to 0 from the controller of the pod in operation.
-It is recommended to set the volume's capacity to a sufficient size when initially creating it so that it will not need to be resized to avoid such interruptions.
+To avoid such interruptions, you should set the volume's capacity to a sufficient size when initially creating it so that it will not need resizing.

-To resize a block storage's volume, follow these steps: The following example uses a block storage volume of 10 GB in size:
+To resize a block storage's volume: The following example uses a block storage volume of 10 GB in size:

 1. Use the following yaml code to create a new block storage volume of 10 GB: